aws-amplify/amplify-js/docs/media/hub_guide.md

 }
 ```

-In order to capture event updates, you need to implement `onHubCapsule` handler function in you listener class.
+In order to capture event updates, you need to implement `onHubCapsule` handler function in your listener class.
 {: .callout .callout--info}

 ### Listening Authentication Events